ViBiOh/auth/README.md

 make
 ```

-Password encrypter accepts one argument, the password, and output the bcrypted one.
+Password encrypter accepts one argument, the password, and output the argon2id one.